 At Prior Park School, seven subjects are still considered to be "core" subjects and these are compulsory.
 They are English Language and English Literature, Mathematics, Science (all three sciences are compulsory) and Spanish.
-All students will follow GCSE Religious Studies AQA Spec A, unless they choose to study the AQA specification B syllabus focusing on Catholic Christianity as one of the three additional "optional" subjects.
+All students will follow GCSE Religious Studies AQA Spec A, or AQA specification B syllabus focusing on Catholic Christianity.

 Following the parent information evening, you and your parents might like to discuss your GCSE options with your current teachers.
 After this, you will be asked to make your final selection by the end of April.

-Following analysis of choices, the timetable for 2019-20 will be constructed and, whilst there will be some flexibility for you to change your mind about which subjects you wish to study at GCSE, accommodation of late changes cannot be guaranteed.
+Following analysis of choices, the timetable for 2022-23 will be constructed and, whilst there will be some flexibility for you to change your mind about which subjects you wish to study at GCSE, accommodation of late changes cannot be guaranteed.